C&C’s Complete Guide To Booking Your Trips

 Don’t forget that AirBnb can offer superb alternatives to hotels.
 And if you’ve not already signed up to the website, use this coupon code to get 50 $ off your first booking.
 I’ll get cash too!

-#1- Double-check with your credit card if you get insurance coverage when you rent a car.
-A lot of credit cards do.
+#1- Double-check with your credit card company if you get insurance coverage when you rent a car.
+A lot of credit card plans give automatic free insurance when you use it to pay for the rental.
 This means that you wouldn’t have to buy the rental shop’s insurance.

-#2- Make sure that you take the full damage coverage.
+#2- Make sure that you take the full damage coverage insurance plan.
 A lot of rentals already are damaged.
 Sometimes, the desk employees might try to charge you for damage you’ve never committed.

-#3- When you take possession of the car, make sure that you take the clerk to do a complete damage assessment and take lots of pictures using your cell phone.
+#3- When you take possession of the car, make sure that you do a complete damage assessment with the clerk witnessing everything and that you take lots of pictures using your smartphone.
 Every scratch, every bump, every broken item needs to be documented, even if you take the full damage coverage.
 You just never know.

 #4- Don’t forget to ask if you have to return it with a full tank of gas.
 You might end up with a surprise bill if you don’t.